mtakaki/CredentialStorageService/README.md

 It is recommended enabling TLS, so all traffic is encrypted.
 You can use [let's encrypt](https://letsencrypt.org/) to create free certificates.

 The client will require RSA certificates, but only the public key will be sent to the server.
 The public key should be converted into DER format.
+The private key should never be sent to the server.

 ## Converting RSA key to DER